 Is there anything in particular that interests you about your specialty?

 I love Internal Medicine because of the diversity it offers.
 You can specialize, or work in the hospital, or clinic.
-I also like the intensity of working in the hospital mixed with the relationship building we obtained in the office setting.
+I also like the intensity of working in a hospital mixed with the relationships we establish working in an office environment.

 What advice do you have for current UMHS students, and medical students in general, about the Match process?

 Schedule audition rotations during interview season.
-Try to publish even a case study in a medical journal.
+Try to publish if possible, even a case study in a medical journal would be great

 Was there anything specific about your medical education at UMHS and clinical rotations that prepared you well for matching?

-The help from Associate Dean of Academic and Student Affairs Patrick McCormick’s group was the most helpful.
+The university provides a significant amount of resources to aid students in the residency process.
+Patrick McCormick, Associate Dean of Academic and Student Affairs and his department, was the most helpful.
 I think strategy and coaching will help students in the long run and definitely helped me.
-Also, the UMHS clinical department was helpful in scheduling me in places where they thought I would have a good opportunity to Match for residency.
+Also, the UMHS clinical department was helpful in scheduling me in places where they thought I would have a good opportunity to Match for a residency.

 Do you have any specific goals for your residency?